 For any service rendered by the Director to a network operator, the Director may impose a reasonable charge (sufficient to cover labour, travelling and other expenses including overheads) for the service rendered.

 [Regulation 280 inserted in Gazette 31 Oct 2006 p.
 4602.]

-Part IX — General safety requirements for electrical work
+Part IX — Vegetation control safety requirements

-[Heading inserted in Gazette 30 May 2000 p.
-2571.]
+[Heading inserted in Gazette 27 Oct 2009 p.
+4212.]